smartcontractkit/vrf-direct-funding-example/README.md

-# VRF Direct Funding COnsumer
+# VRF Direct Funding Consumer

 ## I. About

-This is a consumer contract that allows users to pay for VRF calls in LINK.
-The purpose of this contract is to demonstrate how to use the Chainlink VRF Direct Funding method.
+This is a consumer contract that allows end users to pay for VRF calls in LINK.
+The purpose of this contract is to demonstrate how to use the Chainlink VRF Direct Funding method to allow the end user to pay for the service.
 This contract is not intended to be used in production.
 It is intended to be used as a reference for developers who want to implement the Chainlink VRF Direct Funding method in their own contracts.

 ## II.
 Pre-requisites